cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 #### C Language Setup

-If you are writing a TaskVine application in C, you should compile it into an executable like this:
+If you are writing a taskvine application in C, you should compile it into an executable like this:

 ```sh
 $ gcc taskvine_example.c -o taskvine_example -I${HOME}/cctools/include/cctools -L${HOME}/cctools/lib -ltaskvine -ldttools -lm -lz